Jill Ireland

-Jill Dorothy Ireland (24 April 1936 – 18 May 1990) was an English actress and singer.
+Jill Dorothy Ireland (24 April 1936 – 18 May 1990) was an English actress.

 Early life

 Ireland was born in Hounslow, West London, England.
 She was the daughter of a wine importer.
 She was educated at Chatsworth Junior School in Hounslow.
 She lived at 'Chertsey' on Maswell Park Road in Hounslow.

 Career

 Ireland began acting in the mid-1950s with small roles in films such as Simon and Laura (1955) and Three Men in a Boat (1956).
-She appeared with first husband David McCallum in Robbery Under Arms and five episodes of The Man from U.N.C.L.E.: "The Quadripartite Affair" (season 1, episode 3, 1964), "The Giuoco Piano Affair" (season 1, episode 7, 1964), "The Tigers Are Coming Affair" (season 2, episode 8, 1965), and a two-parter "The Five Daughters Affair" (season 3, episodes 28 & 29, 1967).
+She appeared with first husband David McCallum in Robbery Under Arms and five episodes of The Man from U.N.C.L.E.: "The Quadripartite Affair" (series 1, episode 3, 1964), "The Giuoco Piano Affair" (series 1, episode 7, 1964), "The Tigers Are Coming Affair" (series 2, episode 8, 1965), and a two-parter "The Five Daughters Affair" (series 3, episodes 28 and 29, 1967).

-She appeared in 16 films with second husband Charles Bronson between 1970 and 1987, and was involved in two of Bronson’s other films as a producer.
+She appeared in 16 films with second husband Charles Bronson between 1970 and 1987 and was involved in two of Bronson's other films as a producer.
 The last of these films, Assassination (1987), was her biggest role in terms of screen time, with Ireland playing the First Lady of the United States and Bronson a Secret Service agent assigned to protect her.
-During her marriage to Bronson, Ireland appeared in only one TV episode, one made-for-TV movie and one theatrical film that didn't star her husband.
+During her marriage to Bronson, Ireland appeared in only one TV episode, one made-for-TV movie, and one theatrical film that did not star her husband.